CPChain/cpchain-cli/README.md

 npm run build

 # deploy on testnet (Specify your keystore)
-cpchain-cli contract deploy --keystore <The path of your keystore>  -c build/contracts/MyContract.json --endpoint https://civilian.testnet.cpchain.io --chainID 41
+cpchain-cli contract deploy --keystore <The path of your keystore> --builtContract build/contracts/MyContract.json --endpoint https://civilian.testnet.cpchain.io --chainID 41

 # if need deploy multiple contracts which writes in migrations, you can use deploy-truffle command
 cpchain-cli contract deploy-truffle --keystore <The path of your keystore> --endpoint https://civilian.testnet.cpchain.io --chainID 41 -P <Project Path>